Book Production

 Start your blurb with a hook to get your reader's attention.
 It is helpful to introduce one of the main characters and offer insight into the book's conflict.

-Blurbs are not summaries; they intrigue the reader’s curiosity about what you’ve written.
+Blurbs are not summaries; they intrigue the reader’s curiosity about your writing.
 They are a tool to sell the book.

 A book blurb becomes your book's first calling card.
 Keep it short and simple, and be focused on engaging your readers.
-Therefore, a blurb should highlight the main reasons someone should buy the book and give enough information to know how it matches their literary interest.
+Therefore, a blurb should highlight why someone should buy the book and give enough information to know how it matches their literary interest.

 • Start in the exposition by introducing your setting and characters.
 This may take a whole chapter in your novel, but it should take a sentence or two on the cover.